DrMorax/caching-proxy/readme.md

    `https://localhost:4000?url=<target url>`

 once the response is successfully loaded, it will be cached in-memory and retrieved from it in the second attempt to access the same url with the same method

+## Extras

+This Repo serves as a solution to [Roadmap.sh Caching Server Problem](https://roadmap.sh/projects/caching-server)